hhariri/hhariri.github.io/_posts/2020-04-05-our-reliance-on-a-few-big-players.md

 <br/>
 Amazon and Amazon Market Place, a site where everyone could sell anything suddenly has become the key provider in a world where everything else seems to have come to a halt.
 The problem of course is when this also comes to a halt, or at a minimum, slows down.
 And it has -
-Prime can no longer guarantee same-day delivery, non-essential goods are being deprioritized.
+[Prime deliveries taking longer](https://www.vox.com/recode/2020/3/22/21190372/amazon-prime-delivery-delays-april-21-coronavirus-covid-19), non-essential goods are being [deprioritized](https://slate.com/culture/2020/03/amazon-book-delivery-delays-coronavirus.html).

 ## Don't compete with Big Tech